 This document relies on terminology defined in NIST Special Publication 800-63 "Recommendations for Electronic Authentication", and the Federal OMB "Guidance for E-Authentication for Federal Agencies" as well as terms defined by InCommon.
-See the IAAF, Appendix A: Glossary, for a complete listing of terms used in this context.
+See the References section of the IAAF for bibliographic details.
+The IAAF, Appendix A: Glossary, provides definitions of terms used in this document.